Codaea/digital-garden/posts/Cookbooks/Salt Fat Acid Heat/Salt/Salt.md

 "Some ingredients and cooking methods required giving salt enough time to penetrate food and distribute itself within it.
 Sometimes, key is creating a salty enough environment to allow food to absorb the right amount while it cooks"

 - Osmosis - movement from the saltier side to the less salty side across cell walls (faster than diffusion) (really just movement in general is called osmosis)
-- Diffusion - movement to from saltier side to less salty side until it’s evenly distributed throughout ( moment where its balancing) [[Diffusion]] ^f23e0b
+- [[Diffusion]] - movement to from saltier side to less salty side until it’s evenly distributed throughout ( moment where its balancing)

 Given the chance salt will always try to become evenly distributed.